Chapter 5: Apologies and Acceptances

 She shrugged off Bray’s comforting hand, “Like Amber’s coming around to you?” she snapped then became calm again, “I’m sorry.
 It’s just, well he’s my husband and I betrayed his trust.
 I expected that from him, but what’s my excuse?”

+Taisan knew that to be true, she and Lex always had a push and pull thing.
+Regardless, she still felt a bit of guilt.
 “But my feelings for Josh were real, as was Lex’s for Siva.
 We both shared beds with different people during our marriage, neither of us remaining faithful, and now those people are dead.
 We can’t just jump back on the bandwagon, not after other hearts were involved.
 But I loved—still love, Lex.
 I wouldn’t have married him otherwise or be worrying myself an ulcer if not.”
 She stared out the window, “I just want him to stop avoiding me.”

 “And he will and you’ll stop avoiding him, or letting him avoid you.
-When you’re both ready, so stop worrying,” Bray gave a shoulder a light squeeze before leaving her alone to watch in silence.
+When you’re both ready, so stop worrying,” Bray gave her shoulder a light squeeze before leaving her alone to watch in silence.

 She turned from the window, drawing in a deep breath.
 When she exhaled she resolved to fix it at whatever cost.